cap-tee/morello-baremetal-examples/README.md

 It is assumed that you have already installed the Morello FVP (Morello hardware Emulator).
 See https://github.com/cap-tee/cheri-docs/blob/main/morello/MorelloPlatform/InstallingMorelloFVP.md

+It is assumed that you have already installed the prebuilt Morello supported LLVM binaries for bare metal.
+See https://github.com/cap-tee/cheri-docs/blob/main/morello/BareMetalOnMorello/LlvmBinaries/LlvmBinaries.md

 It is assumed that you have already installed the Development Studio (GUI and command line debugger).
 You will need this to run and debug the example code.
 See https://github.com/cap-tee/cheri-docs/blob/main/morello/BareMetalOnMorello/InstallingArmDevStudio/InstallingArmDevStudio.md

 ## Directory Structure